TarikVu/StudyStack/AWS-introduction/README.md

 ## <a name="cloud"></a> How to use the cloud
 Refer to this [article](https://docs.amplify.aws/react/start/account-setup/) to setup the local enviroment.
+### What is a sandbox?
+The sandbox enviroment is used for local development and does not incur costs with AWS.
 A cloud sandbox enviroment is needed in order to use Amplify's backend.
+### Starting up the sandbox
 - After setting up the cloud, we can log into AWS with
 ``` aws sso login ```
 - We can spin up a local enviroment with: